cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 # To prevent git from identifying all files as changed (due to changed permission rights), exclude file permission (chmod) changes from git
 git config core.fileMode false
 ```

 &nbsp;
 # 2. Using the Agent

 Agent start-up will automatically register a recurring task to assimilate latest EPC data for all instantiated UPRNs every 4 weeks (i.e. new data is published 3-4 times a year).
 Besides this recurring background task, additional HTTP requests can be sent to the agent.
-The blazegraph namespace as specified in the `docker-compose` file is created upon agent startup and the OntoBuiltEnv TBox and ABox owl files are uploaded to it.
+The Blazegraph namespace as specified in the `docker-compose` file is created upon agent startup and the [OntoBuiltEnv] ontology as well as all required unit symbols are uploaded to it (if not already existing).

 &nbsp;
 ## Provided functionality

 An overview of all provided API endpoints and their functionality is provided after agent start-up at the API root [http://localhost:5001/].
 All requests are to be sent as POST requests and all available endpoints are listed below.
 Example requests are provided in the [resources] folder.